NOCA Webinar 2021 - Focus on Quality time

 She announced the winner and two highly commended projects which were submitted.
 The winning project hailed from University Hospital Limerick, titled ‘Accelerated Community Discharge Careplan’.
 The project focused on the early and safe transition of hip fracture patients to home, with input from a multi-disciplinary team to support early community-based rehabilitation.
 The two highly commended projects were from The National Maternity Hospital and Mater Misericordiae University Hospital.
 The former for their project on ‘Getting the balance right for families: managing low blood sugars in newborn infants in a maternity setting.’
 The latter for their project on ‘Improving hip fracture patient’s admission times to bed.
 Standard 1 of the IHFD.’
-A booklet of all submissions will be made available to download here in the coming days.
+A booklet of all submissions is available to view here.

 The #PeopleBehindthePPE campaign is a way to acknowledge and celebrate the amazing dedication shown by staff across our health service in what are incredibly challenging times.
 We get to see the many faces from a multitude of disciplines and healthcare areas who have worked together to ensure the Irish health service has survived this crisis.Collette Tully, Executive Director, NOCA

 All presentations from the event are available to view below by clicking on the presentation title.
-A full recording of the event will be made available here over the coming days.
+A full recording of the event is also available to view below.

 |Prof Pat O’Mahony, Chair of HIQA and Director, Clinical Research Development Ireland||Keynote: Quality assures best outcomes|